kosonkh7/AI-Upscaling/README.md

 This project provides a web-based AI image upscaling service.
 It leverages state-of-the-art deep learning models to enhance the resolution of images, making them clearer and more detailed.
 The backend is built with FastAPI for a robust API, and the frontend is a simple web interface for easy interaction.

+For personal learning only.
+Not for commercial use.

 ## ✨ Features

 -   **High-Quality Upscaling**: Utilizes the Hybrid Attention Transformer (HAT) model for superior image resolution enhancement.